k8tems/DragShare/README.md

 - [x] Support multi monitor environment
 - [x] Somehow notify the user after the upload has been finished
 - [x] Log exceptions
+- [ ] Save image to disk
+- [ ] Do I/O asynchronously
+- [ ] Support google image search
 - [ ] Notify user if anything goes wrong with the upload
-- [ ] Support google image search